 Certain hair products also contribute to oily hair.
-Shampoos and conditioners with heavy moisturizing ingredients like coconut and argan oil might not be suitable for greasy hair.
+Shampoos and conditioners with heavy moisturising ingredients like coconut and argan oil might not be suitable for greasy hair.
 It’s best to stick with a shampoo and conditioner routine that contains lighter, all-natural ingredients.
 Plus, adding a clarifying sulphate free shampoo scrub as Hair & Scalp Detox Scrub into your routine once a week can help to slough away any extra sebum and buildup that tends to clog an oily scalp.

-Additionally, styling products like hairspray, hair gel, and mousse can also make thin, limp hair appear more oily, so avoid those whenever possible if you want to get rid of greasy hair!
+Additionally, most styling products like hairspray, hair gel, and mousse can also make thin, limp hair appear more oily, so avoid those whenever possible if you want to get rid of greasy hair!
 Instead, we recommend Scalp Follicle Treatment & Volumizer that delivers instant soothing hydration to itchy scalps, and improves circulation to support regular hair follicle function and growth.
 Plus, it delivers instant volume to revive flat and dull hair.
 A 3-in-1 scalp solution so to say!

 Further down in this article you will get our best tips for alternative home cooked methods, easy hair styles and effective products that will help you battle your greasy hair and refresh your scalp.
 One of these innovative products is a Hair Finishing Spray.
 This non-aerosol, anti-frizz hair spray gives hair medium hold and weightless shine while smoothing flyaways with no flaky residue.
 And thanks to its formula rich in plant-based antioxidants, this hair spray protects hair while it holds your style in place.
 Read on and get inspired.

 It may seem far-fetched, but factors like your diet, sleep quality, and stress levels can also have an impact on your greasy hair situation.
 If you’re eating a lot of fried foods, not managing your stress, and staying up too late to watch Netflix, you’re probably not doing your oily scalp any favours.